Orkunkok/orkunkok.github.io/README.md

 ---

 ## About Me
-I am a senior Electrical and Electronics Engineering student at Bilkent University.
+I am a senior student in Electrical and Electronics Engineering at Bilkent University.
 Throughout my undergraduate studies, I’ve found that I am most at home working directly with hardware.
 While I am capable in C and assembly, my real interest lies in the physical side of engineering—building circuits, interfacing sensors, and seeing code interact with real-world components.
 This site documents the hardware projects and embedded systems I’ve developed during my time at Bilkent.

 ---